gmuc4i/c2sim/README.md

+# This is the orginal home of the C2SIM project at the GMU C5I Center.
+This repository is no longer updated or maintained.

+**Please visit [https://openc2sim.github.io](https://openc2sim.github.io) for the latest C2SIM repository and related artifacts**

-## Welcome to the C2SIM Project Home
+## Original archived home to the C2SIM Project

 _This page is still under development_